 Our management is responsible for establishing and maintaining adequate internal control over financial reporting as such term is defined in Rule 13a-15(f) of the Exchange Act.
 An evaluation was also performed under the supervision and with the participation of our management, including our Chief Executive Officer and our Chief Financial Officer, of any change in our internal control over financial reporting that occurred during our last fiscal quarter and that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
-That evaluation did not identify any change in our internal control over financial reporting that occurred during our latest fiscal quarter that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+That evaluation did not identify any change in our internal control over financial reporting.
+That evaluation did not identify any change in our internal control over financial reporting.
+That evaluation did not identify any change in our internal control over financial reporting.
+That evaluation did not identify any change in our internal control over financial reporting.